Ensembl/ensembl-client/doc/arch/0003-use-wasm.md

 ADR-0002 (to wrap WebGL) identified the need for a good place in-browser for doing data heavy-lifting.
-Data manipulation in GC-ed environments tends to suffer easily from jank when there are realtime refresh constraints .
-Single-threaded environments (such as the base model for in-browser js) are particularly sueecptible.
+Data manipulation in GC-ed environments tends to suffer easily from jank when there are realtime refresh constraints.
+Single-threaded environments (such as the basic model for in-browser js) are particularly sueecptible.

-Browsers offer a number of alternatives which take code out of the event processing loop.
+Browsers offer a number of alternatives to this status quo which take code out of the event processing loop.
 These include

 * asm.js
 * WebWorkers